 Jeff: Yeah....
 No one says "intercourse" for anything but sex.

-- Double Subversion: Don't know what trope this is but definitely a double subversion.
-Jeff says that as soon as he and professor Slater kiss, the blinds will open.
+- Double Subversion: Of The Reveal of Secret Relationship.
+Jeff says that if he and professor Slater kiss, the blinds will open.
 They don't, but then it is shown that blinds across the hall did open revealing his relationship to his friends.

-- Female Gaze: Britta to Troy prompting him to say My Eyes Are Up Here.
+- Female Gaze: Britta checks out Troy's body and legs when he's in his very tight dancing outfit, prompting him to say My Eyes Are Up Here.

 - Heroic BSOD: Britta realizing Jeff is in a committed relationship.